Skip To Main Content

 FPS is moving to implementation of Evidence-Based Reporting, with only a few courses still transitioning.
 This marks a milestone in our shift toward more equitable and accurate assessment practices.

-Suicide Prevention
+September is Suicide Prevention Month

 September is National Suicide Prevention Month, a time to reflect, connect, and remind one another that hope and healing are possible.
 While there are steps we can take together to address and build protective supports, many have been touched by suicide loss.

-Stronger Together
+Stronger Together Image

 The FPS theme for this year is Stronger Together.
 This phrase captures what makes FPS special.
 When all educators, students, and families work together, we create something greater than the sum of its parts.
 Collaboration builds trust, and fuels growth across the District.